tmmuniz/cloud-security-automation/README.md

 ## Security Controls

-- ALB receives traffic only from the allowed public IP
+- Inbound traffic to the ALB is restricted to the allowed source public IP
-- EC2 instances receive traffic only from the ALB
+- EC2 instances receive HTTP traffic only from the ALB
-- EC2 instances can read and write data to the application bucket
+- EC2 instances can read and write only to the application S3 bucket
-- Administrative bucket is fully private and restricted to Prowler and CloudTrail
+- The administrative bucket is private and restricted to Prowler, CloudTrail, and Ansible SSM transport (separated S3 prefixes)
-- Security Groups allow inbound traffic only on port 80
+- Security Groups allow only the required inbound traffic
+- IAM roles are separated by responsibility: Terraform, Ansible, Prowler, and EC2

 ---